 Couples Counseling for Sexual and Emotional Problems

 Sexual relationships are best maintained when both individuals are actively involved.
 It’s not a one-way street.
-A physical bonding that keeps a marriage or relationship from becoming a roommate situation.
+It’s important to preserve a physical bond in order to keep a marriage or relationship from becoming a roommate situation.

-Couples find sex as a shared pleasure, fun, a stress reducer, and a way to increase intimacy.
+Couples should find sex fun—a shared pleasure, a stress reducer, and a way to increase intimacy.

-Like in the beginning of most relationships, the sex is great.
-When the sex is going well, couples don’t t pay much attention to it, but when the sexual intimacy starts to decline, then that percentage goes up from 15 percent to 75 percent.
-This is usually when couples reach out for help from someone who specializes in couples’ therapy.
-A sex therapy professional, like myself here in Charlotte, NC.
+In the beginning of most relationships, the sex is great.
+When the sex is going well, couples don’t pay much attention to it, but when the sexual intimacy starts to decline, that level of dissatisfaction with the relationship increases from 15 to 75 percent .
+This is usually when couples reach out for help from someone who specializes in couples therapy—a sex therapy professional like myself, here in Charlotte, NC.

 Couples sex therapy is about helping both individuals make sexuality a part of their lives again.
 Not just intercourse, but closeness in a relationship, marriage, etc.

-This closeness, or intimacy, can lead to a good connection which leads to better erotic encounters, including sexual intercourse.
-The number of couples with sexual dysfunction has increased, and of special concern is the number of relationships that are currently nonsexual.
+This closeness, or intimacy, fosters a good connection, which leads to better erotic encounters, including sexual intercourse.
+As a long time counselor focusing on sexual issues, I’ve noticed an increasing number of couples having sexual dysfunctions and sexual dissatisfaction in recent years, and of special concern is the number of relationships that are currently nonsexual.

 Couples Counseling: The Couple is the Client

 Hypoactive sexual desire is a common reason for couples to separate within the first two years of marriage.
 Other common reasons are fertility issues and extramarital affairs.
 Thus, if you need infidelity help, I’m the local sex therapy counselor in Charlotte, North Carolina.